dbsystel/DBNetworkStack-Sourcing/Carthage/Checkouts/Sourcing/README.md

     }
 }
 ```
-If you need full controll of your DataProvider implement `DataProviding`.
+If you need full controll of your DataProvider, implement `DataProviding`.

-Thirdparty Dataproviders:
+Thirdparty DataProviders:
 * [DBNetworkStack+Sourcing - NetworkDataProvider](https://github.com/dbsystel/DBNetworkStack-Sourcing)

 ## DataModificator
-DataModificator can handle modification caused by the user.
-If a user deletes a cell in the a TableView, DataModificator needs to handle the changes on the model side.
-If you do not provider a DataModificator to the DataSource, the views wont be editable.
-You create a custom DataModificator by implementing `DataModifying`
+DataModificator can handle modifications by the user.
+If a user deletes a cell in a TableView, DataModificator needs to handle the changes on the model side.
+If you do not provide a DataModificator to DataSource, the views won't be editable.
+You  can create a custom DataModificator by implementing `DataModifying`

 ### ArrayDataModificator
 An ArrayDataProvider supports modifications out of the box.